smartrent/jackalope/README.md

   and implementing a concept of ttl (time to live) on the messages placed in the mailbox; ensuring the "request to unlock the door" won't happen two hours later when the MQTT connection finally reconnects.
-This allows Jackalope to accept publish and subscription requests while the connection is down.
+This allows Jackalope to accept publish requests while the connection is down.

-- Makes it impossible (or at least hard) to do things that AWS IoT does not support; such as publishing a message or subscribing to a topic filter with a greater quality of service than allowed, o publishing a message with the retain flag set.

-- Makes it easy to connect to AWS IoT with the correct encryption enabled.

 Besides this Jackalope aims to provide helpers for local testing, allowing you to test your application without having a connection to